 Here are the guidelines for this 30 Day De-Cluttering Challenge:

 1. Every day, you have to get rid of something.
 You can sell it.
 You can give it away.
 You can recycle it.
 You can trash it (if all else fails!).

 2. It doesn’t have to be big, expensive, or grand.
 It can be small.
 Perhaps the hardest things to get rid of are the small things that we’ve had for a long time that seem meaningful but may just be tying us down.

 3. If you get something during this time, big or small (beyond simply food or personal care items), you must get rid of something.
 One in, one out.
-PLUS you have to get rid of your “one a day” item…so if you buy a new shirt or a DVD or a bike, you gotta ditch TWO things that day.
-Make sense?
+PLUS you have to get rid of your “one a day” item…so if you buy or get a new shirt or a DVD or a bike, you gotta ditch TWO things that day.

 “Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away.” -Antoine de Saint-Exupery

 Enjoy the journey of living HAPPILY clutter free,

 Thank you Jennifer Kramer for inspiring and exposing me to this challenge =)!

 What is the most frustrating space in your home or workplace to organize or keep organized?